odea-project/qAlgorithms/report/discussion_tests.md

 parameters to exceed the exception limit.
 One possible outlier exists, although it is not detected through one of the other tests.

-## Consistency of the Binning algorithm
+## Consistency of the Binning Algorithm

 The consistency of binning is evaluated without taking data unrelated to the binning step into account.
 This has the